 Teams compete in two divisions (Men’s and Women’s) in four distinct classes (MicroDog, Light Plastic, Classic Plastic, and Unlimited Plastic).
 All teams compete in one 90-second round (as many throws as a team can make within the 90-second throwing period).

-Most common Xtreme Distance method for keeping your dog behind the throwing line is to have someone hold your dog before the release of the disc…
+Innovative Xtreme Distance method by World Champion Jenelle Miller for keeping her dog behind the throwing line before the release of the disc…

 Light Plastic — (Competition Standard Pup Disc, FrostBite Pup disc, SofFlite Pup disc, Jawz Pup Disc, Jawz HyperFlex Pup disc, or Jawz X-Comp Pup disc)